-Chassis availability, particularly in the US market, is one of the most debated topics in drayage year-on-year and for a good reason.
+Chassis availability, particularly in the US market, is one of the most debated topics in drayage year-on-year, and for a good reason.
 Congestion at chassis yards, delays due to maintenance, poor interchangeability, and time lost to locating and hooking up chassis are major sources of pain for drayage and terminal operators alike.
-The guide estimates that, on average, 12 minutes per drayage call is wasted when a driver must obtain a chassis costing the industry USD 2-4 million (EUR 1.6-3.3 million) annually nationwide.
+The guide estimates that, on average, 12 minutes per drayage call are wasted when a driver must obtain a chassis, costing the industry USD 2-4 million (EUR 1.6-3.3 million) annually nationwide.

 Solution: Availability Checks on Booking and Preliminary Transport Capacity Planning